Introduction

 Pro-Tip

 Unincorporated towns are fully-fledged towns (or even small cities) that do not have their own local government.
 They tend to answer to the County, even though they do not have their own elected officials.
 As a result, they're bound by the County's laws.
+If you live in an unincorporated area, your County Supervisor is your most direct elected decision-maker for local issues.

 The City of Stockton